AmirSohi90/hacker-news/COMMENTS.md

 1. The requirement for the task was to fetch stories from the hacker news API and make it look nicer than hacker news.
 One thing I noticed was that displaying the text was part of the task however according to the Hacker News API text isn't returned when fetching the story.
 As a result what I had done was I fetched the first comment per story and displayed that instead.

-Although what I realised the text returned was html hence why I used dangerouslySetInnerHTML however by doing that it got rid of the ellipsis effect.
+Although what I realised was that the text returned was html hence why I used dangerouslySetInnerHTML however by doing that it got rid of the ellipsis effect I put in styling for.

 2. Due to the longevity of getting 500 stories at once the loading screen takes a while.
 I considered calling 24 stories at a time, to save loading time, by slicing the IDs based on the pageStart and pageEnd and passing that into getTopStories instead of all the IDs.
 I decided to not go through with this as I took the future proofing approach and thought if a feature such as searching or sorting were to be implemented then you could only do the 24 stories returned at a time.